ronreiter/interactive-tutorials/tutorials/learn-perl.org/en/Hello, World!.md

 Exercise
 -------------

 Use the print command to print the line "Hello, World!".
-Note that the new line character "\n" should be used in order to print a new line.
+Note that the new line character `\n` should be used in order to print a new line.

 Tutorial Code
 -------------